---

 **What users dislike:**

-- Users experience **slow performance** in Figma, particularly with large files, affecting usability and efficiency.
+- Users report **slow performance** with large files and unstable internet, affecting collaboration and overall efficiency.
 (66 reviews)

-- Users experience **performance issues** with Figma, particularly when handling large files or complex prototypes.
+- Users experience **performance issues** with large files or complex prototypes, causing lag and hindering efficiency.
 (59 reviews)

-- Users experience **slow loading** times with large files or complex designs, hindering their workflow and productivity.
-(53 reviews)
+- Users notice that **slow loading** occurs with large files or complex designs, impacting their workflow efficiency.
+(57 reviews)

-- Users experience the **lack of offline access** , making it challenging to work without an internet connection.
-(34 reviews)
+- Users struggle with the **lack of offline access** , finding it challenging to work without an internet connection.
+(37 reviews)

 - Users find **difficult learning** curves and complexity challenging, particularly for beginners trying to use Figma effectively.
 (28 reviews)